When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Visualizations:

 Visualizations are a grounding technique based on mental imagery that helps connect with the Earth’s energy and strengthen feelings of stability, safety, and inner peace.
-Utilizing creative mental images engages and activates a part of the brain that functions independently of logical thinking, bypassing conscious resistance to reach the deeper levels of the subconscious to access healing and transforamtion.
+Utilizing creative mental images engages and activates a part of the brain that functions independently of logical thinking, bypassing conscious resistance to reach the deeper levels of the subconscious to access healing and transformation.
 Multiple visualization techniques may be used or adapted to personal ease and specific intentions, starting from simple images to more complex visualization practices and imaginary travels.

 A visualization exercise involves envisioning oneself as a tree with its roots growing deeply into the Earth and branches reaching the sky, anchoring oneself deeply.
 Then imagine drawing nourishment from the Earth’s energy, gathering strength and vitality as the Earth supports one with all the nutrients needed.
 This visualization helps individuals gather strength and vitality from the Earth’s energy, feeling the strength in their legs, feet, and roots.
 This technique is often used to support and nourish the individual.